Mayank-cyber-cell/PushUps-counter/README.md

         img = cv2.flip(img, 1)
         cv2.rectangle(...
 'Take your position')
 ```
-- Display a message if the user is not in proper pose
+- Display a message if the user is not in proper pose.

 ### 13. Display Count and FPS
 ```python